 If you had a playbook to follow that “peppered-in” the “time-frame” sales question before giving a presentation, you would be in a much better position to identify if the prospect’s objection is genuine or a red-herring.

 But you don’t like sales scripts, so here we are.

-Presentations and Objection Handling
+Cold Calling Scripts for Presentations and Objection Handling

 Giving persuasive presentations is part art and part science.

 You have to know what questions to ask during the presentation to see if you’re on the mark and what to do if you’re not.
 A sales script would be excellent to make sure those questions get asked.